-A report from the Centre for Research on the Epidemiology of Disasters (CRED) states that the cost of natural disasters rose 14-fold since the 1950s.
-Insurance can help pay to cover some of the damage, but the displacement from our homes, the claims processes, and the tragedy will live on forever in our minds.
+A report from the Centre for Research on the Epidemiology of Disasters (CRED) states that the cost of natural disasters has increased fourteen-fold since the 1950s.
+Water damage coverage and flood insurance can help pay to cover some of the damage, but the displacement from our homes, the claims processes, and the tragedy will live on forever in our minds.

 In an ideal world, you’d never submit an insurance claim.
 Prevention becomes key.
 With that in mind, we’ve created a flood prevention checklist, for both indoor and outdoor, below.